Monogenic diabetes

 Young onset MD (syndromic diabetes)

-- Typically diagnosed at under 25 years of age.
+- Typically diagnosed under 25 years of age.

-- Inheritance may be dominant, recessive or mitochondrial, and parents are often unaffected.
+- Inheritance may be dominant, recessive or maternally inherited.

-- May require insulin treatment but with negative islet-autoantibodies.
+- May require insulin treatment but islet-autoantibodies are typically negative.

 - Presence of additional non-diabetic clinical features suggestive of a monogenic syndrome is often noted.
-Clinical features include renal cysts or dysplasia, lipodystrophy, deafness, optic atrophy and cardiac anomalies.
+Clinical features may include renal cysts or dysplasia, lipodystrophy, deafness, optic atrophy and/or cardiac anomalies.

 - Genomic testing is required to identify the causative gene.
 Doing so will highlight the key features, treatment requirements and risk to family members and future offspring.

-- Testing is typically undertaken using massively parallel sequencing (next generation sequencing), which can analyse all of the known genes in a single test.
+- Testing is typically undertaken using targeted massively parallel sequencing, which can analyse all of the known genes in a single test.

-- A genetic diagnosis is made in 80% of patients with neonatal diabetes, and in 20%–25% of patients with young onset diabetes.
+- A genetic diagnosis is made in 80% of patients with neonatal diabetes, and in around 25% of patients with young onset diabetes.

 - Testing is centrally funded for NHS England patients who meet the eligibility criteria.
 GPs will not be invoiced for testing.